magneticio/vampkubistdocs/ADVANCED_TUTORIAL.md

 exposeInternally: true
 ```

-Now, if you try calling the second hostname you will be sent to subset2 in the Service you created.
+Now, if you try calling the gw-app1-2.democluster.net hostname you will be sent to subset2 in the dest-app-1 destination you just created.
 At this point in the tutorial you succesfully mapped two hostnames to two separate subsets of a Service and are able to send requests to them from outside the Cluster.
 If you call gw-app1-1.democluster.net, or rather the real hostname you specified, from your browser this is what you will see